Thickening agents that you can substitute for cornstarch can include certain types of flour, seeds, and starches, including potato starch.

-If you’re thickening a dish, you could try substituting for cornstarch by mixing 1 tablespoon ground flaxseeds with 4 tablespoons water.
+If you’re thickening a dish, you could try substituting for cornstarch by mixing 1 tablespoon of ground flaxseeds with 4 tablespoons of water.
 This should replace about 2 tablespoons of cornstarch.

-Summary: You can mix ground flaxseeds with water and substitute it for cornstarch.
+You can combine ground flaxseeds with water and substitute the mixture for cornstarch.
 However, it can have a gritty texture and won’t provide the same smooth finish.

 Glucomannan is a powdered soluble fiber derived from the roots of the konjac plant.

-Additionally, a recent review found that consuming 3 grams of glucomannan per day could reduce your “bad” LDL cholesterol by up to 10% (7).
+Additionally, a recent review found that consuming 3 grams of glucomannan per day could reduce your LDL (bad) cholesterol by up to 10% (

 However, you’re unlikely to consume that much when using it as a thickener.
 That’s because its thickening power is much stronger than cornstarch, so you use much less.